-You have the right to request that the Hospice communicate with you in a certain way.
-For example, you may ask that the Hospice only conduct communications pertaining to your health information with you privately with no other family members present.
+You have the right to request that CCH communicate with you in a certain way.
+For example, you may ask that CCH only conduct communications pertaining to your health information with you privately with no other family members present.
 If you wish to receive confidential communications, please contact the Privacy Officer, Capital Caring Health, 3180 Fairview Park Drive, Falls Church, VA 22042.
-The Hospice will not request that you provide any reasons for your request and will attempt to honor your reasonable requests for confidential communications.
+CCH will not request that you provide any reasons for your request and will attempt to honor your reasonable requests for confidential communications.